Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

 by maximizing the posterior mean.
 However, this approach is too greedy and may get stuck in local optima.
-To address this, if \( \beta_t \) are appropriate constants, the GP-UCB chooses
+To~address this, if~\( \beta_t \) are appropriate constants, the~GP-UCB chooses

-which implicitly balances the exploration-exploitation tradeoff.
-The GP-UCB algorithm prefers points \( x \) where \( f \) is sufficiently uncertain (large \( \sigma_{t-1}(\cdot) \)) and where the empirical rewards are high (large \( \mu_{t-1}(\cdot) \)).
+which implicitly balances the exploration–exploitation tradeoff.
+The~GP-UCB algorithm prefers points \( x \) where \( f \) is sufficiently uncertain (large \( \sigma_{t-1}(\cdot) \)) and where the empirical rewards are high (large \( \mu_{t-1}(\cdot) \)).

-In general, to determine the next point \( x_t \) in the domain \( D \), we define an \textit{acquisition function} (or a \textit{UCB function}) \( f_t(x): D \rightarrow \mathbb{R} \) that quantifies the utility of evaluating \( f \) at any point \( x \in D \).
+In general, to~determine the next point \( x_t \) in the domain \( D \), we define an \textit{acquisition function} \( f_t(x): D \rightarrow \mathbb{R} \) that quantifies the utility of evaluating \( f \) at any point \( x \in D \).
 We then select the next point by minimizing this acquisition function:

 where we proceed to evaluate $x^{\star}$ at time \( t \).
-For example, in the GP-UCB algorithm we have $f_{t}(x)=\mu_{t-1}(x) + \beta_t^{1/2} \sigma_{t-1}(x)$.
-This approach guides the selection of evaluation points to efficiently explore the domain based on the information gathered so far.
+For~example, in~the GP-UCB algorithm, we have $f_{t}(x)=\mu_{t-1}(x) + \beta_t^{1/2} \sigma_{t-1}(x)$.
+This approach guides the selection of evaluation points to efficiently explore the domain based on the information gathered so~far.

 The pseudocode of the GP-UCB algorithm is given in Algorithm \ref{alg:GP-UCB}.